Random Numbers

 Generators (creation and seeding)

-Return the default global random number generator (RNG).
+Return the default global random number generator (RNG), which is used by rand

-What the default RNG is is an implementation detail.
-Across different versions of Julia, you should not expect the default RNG to be always the same, nor that it will return the same stream of random numbers for a given seed.
+The type of the default RNG is an implementation detail.
+Across different versions of Julia, you should not expect the default RNG to always have the same type, nor that it will produce the same stream of random numbers for a given seed.

 This function was introduced in Julia 1.3.